Kenny Deuchar: Stenhousemuir

 He joined Stenhousemuir in February 2012 on loan until the end of the season.

 Arbroath

 On 11 February 2014, Deuchar came out of footballing retirement to join Arbroath until the end of the season.

 Outside football

-Deuchar is a company director in Town House Restaurants Ltd which owns and operates the Wheelhouse restaurant, located close to the Falkirk Wheel in Falkirk and the Boathouse restaurant at Auchinstary basin, in Kilsyth.
+In 2009 Deuchar was a company director in Town House Restaurants Ltd which owned and operated the Wheelhouse restaurant, located close to the Falkirk Wheel in Falkirk and the Boathouse restaurant at Auchinstary basin, in Kilsyth.
+In 2018 the company went into liquidation and the restaurants were sold.